 - Support harm reduction practices and addictions supports

 - Increase education for emergency preparedness

 A safe and welcoming community has space for everyone.
 Supporting the needs of all Ward residents builds a meaningful life and healthy communities.
 What should we do?

-- Create development and zoning incentives for affordable housing options
+- Create development and zoning incentives for affordable housing options, including the missing middle

 - Modify housing and homeless-serving systems for greater diversity and cultural appropriateness

 - Ensure respect, dignity, and connection comes first in the City’s responses to homelessness

 - Work with other levels of governments and across sectors

 - Focus on breakdown prevention, housing first and rapid re-housing